 DCA into Index Funds

 Well, then I’ll just manage my own portfolio.
 I’ll get some index funds to keep the fees to a minimum and just DCA into them.
-Compound intrest, amirite?
+Compound interest, amirite?

-Sure, you might skip the worst expenses but you still haven’t adressed the biggest problem, you’ve just changed your third party dependency from the government to Wall Street, still giving you practically no control over your investment.
+Sure, you might skip the worst expenses but you still haven’t addressed the biggest problem, you’ve just changed your third-party dependency from the government to Wall Street, still giving you practically no control over your investment.
 You might be able to pick the funds, but you have no control over their performance.